kieronqtran/fullstack-kotlin-todo-app/README.md

 but `build.gradle.kts` auto-complete is currently not available since Kotlin `1.1-M04` IDEA plugin needed for that does not allow to use `kotlin-spring` and `kotlin-jpa` compiler in a reliable way.

-This project is Apache 2.0 licensed.
+This project inspired by TodoMVC and Todo-Backend

+TODO:
+ - Backend:
+    - [ ] Design Api